 - Average deal size and the value of each deal closed.

 - Close rate.
-This allows you to predict how many leads you need to close a new deal.
+This allows you to predict how many new leads you need to close a single new deal.

 - Sales cycle length (how long it takes to close each deal).

 Once you’ve provided all the relevant numbers and data, include a comparison between past periods for more context.
 Use charts to visualize how your current numbers compare to the previous month or quarter.

 You should also use this section of your sales report to describe some of the factors that impacted sales volume.
 Regardless of whether you met your quota or sales goal, it’s crucial to analyze what factors led to these results.
 If you had a bad quarter, identify what went wrong and describe how you plan to improve for the next quarter.
 If you exceeded your sales quota, figure out a way to replicate these results in the future.

 4 Tips to Minimize the Burden of Sales Reporting

 Truth be told, no one really enjoys creating sales reports.
 However, there are a few things you can do to make sales reporting a bit less unpleasant and a bit easier to compile.